SathyaBhat/sathyasays.com/content/posts/2008-10-10-how-tosetup-a-bsnl-dataone-broadband-connection-or-a-dsl-connection-in-linux.md

 Next it will ask

-> Please enter the IP address of your ISP&#8217;s primary DNS server
+> Please enter the IP address of your ISP's primary DNS server

 Just type `server`